malingahasantha/Kubernetes-Practice/Learn_Concept/09/Task/readme.md

+### Answers:

-##### 1. Create a Service named myapp of type ClusterIP that exposes port 80 and maps to the target port 80.
+#### 1. Create a Service named myapp of type ClusterIP that exposes port 80 and maps to the target port 80.

 Create below yaml file to create ClusterIP and apply it.